• Skip to primary navigation

 • Privacy Policy

-First, check if the bolts need tightening.
 The bolts located at the base of the toilet may need tightening.
-Use a small wrench and give it a few turns.
+Use a small wrench to tighten.

-Another potential cause is an uneven floor level in your bathroom.
-If the floor is uneven, water will start leaking from the opening between the bowl and the floor surface.
+Another potential cause of leaking is an uneven floor level in your bathroom.
+If the floor is uneven, water will escape from the opening between the bowl and the floor surface.

 Tools Needed for Repair

 In order to successfully fix a wobbling toilet, you will need certain tools.
-Therefore, make sure you gather the following items before you start off the repair process:
+Make sure you gather the following items before you start the repair process.

 • Small wrench